defikids/defikids-dapp/README.md

 # DefiKids

-Is a platform to empower the next generation with the use of de-fi tools.
+A platform to empower the next generation with the use of de-fi tools.
 It is designed for kids, managed by parents.

  ![image](https://user-images.githubusercontent.com/66887028/158086466-352639f3-c5c9-46cc-b677-9e266eb3b9c3.png)